-\ The work has been since advertised as by Professor and Mrs. De Morgan.
+1 The work has been since advertised as by Professor and Mrs. De Moryan.

-and compare it with that of attraction.
+"Take the hypothesis on its own à priori probability, and compare it with that of attraction.
 Suppose a person wholly new to both subjects, wholly undrilled both in theology and physics.
 He is to choose between two assertions, one true and one false, and to lose his life if he choose the false one.
-The first assertion is that there are incorporeal intelligences in the universe, and that they sometimes communicate with men; the second is that the particles of the stars in the milky way give infinitesimal permanent pulls to the particles of our earth.
-I suppose that most men among those who have all-existing prepossessions would feel rather puzzled to know which they would have chosen had they been situated as above described." . . .
+The first assertion is that there are incorporeal intelligences in the universe, and that they sometimes communicate with men; the second is that the particles of the stars in the Milky Way give infinitesimal permanent pulls to the particles of our earth.
+I suppose that most men among those who have all-existing prepossessions would feel rather puzzled to know which they would have chosen had they been situated as above described."...